XIN-von-SUN/XIN-von-SUN.github.io/content/_index.md

         **December 2025** - A new work is accepted by the International Journal of Human-Computer Studies (IJHCS)！

-        **December 2025** - A new work is accepted by the ACM Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2026)！
+        **December 2025** - A new work is accepted by the ACM Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2026) in Salt Lake City, Utah, USA！

         **November 2025** - A new work is accepted by the International Journal of Human-Computer Interaction (IJHCI)！

-        **September 2025** - A new work is accepted by the Conference on Empirical Methods in Natural Language Processing (EMNLP 2025)！
+        **September 2025** - A new work is accepted by the Conference on Empirical Methods in Natural Language Processing (EMNLP 2025) in Suzhou, China！

         **August 2025** - Our project on VR and AI has been selected for the first-round incubation funding from the Wellcome Trust AI Accelerator!

-        **August 2025** - A new work is accepted by the ACM Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2025)！
+        **August 2025** - A new work is accepted by the ACM Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2025) in Bergen, Norway！

-        **July 2025** - A new work is accepted by the ACM International Conference of Multimodal Interaction (ICMI 2025)！
+        **July 2025** - A new work is accepted by the ACM International Conference of Multimodal Interaction (ICMI 2025) in Canberra, Australia！

-        **April 2025** - A new work is accepted by the International Journal of Human-Computer Studies！
+        **April 2025** - A new work is accepted by the International Journal of Human-Computer Studies (IJHCS)！

-        **March 2025** - A new full paper and an LBW work are accepted by the ACM Conference on Human Factors in Computing Systems (CHI 2025)！
+        **March 2025** - A new full paper and an LBW work are accepted by the ACM Conference on Human Factors in Computing Systems (CHI 2025) in Yokohama, Japan！

-        **January 2025** - Two works are accepted as oral presentations by the International Conference on Computational Linguistics (COLING 2025)！
+        **January 2025** - Two works are accepted as oral presentations by the International Conference on Computational Linguistics (COLING 2025) in Abu Dhabi！

         **October 2024** - A new work is accepted by the ACM Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2024)！

+        **May 2024** - A new work is accepted as oral presentation by the International Conference on Computational Linguistics (COLING 2024) in Turin, Italy！

         </div>
     design: